maubanel/UE5-CPP-Functions-Templates-Classes/static-array/README.md

 Now go to the **ArrayCounter.cpp** file and in the constructor add the **TextRender** component.
 Then add 4 cards and you need to cast the strings `""` to **FText** with the `FText::FromString()` static function.

+Set the card value to the first array list item and then set the color.

 ![assign text render component and 4 cards](images/definitionInContructor.png)

 ![](../images/line2.png)